mindplace/stack-for-yourself/_posts/2016-07-01-ruby-rails.md

 Get clarity on your RESTful routes with [Restular](http://www.restular.com/) (but keep in mind that its actual syntax is meant more for [Sinatra]({% post_url 2016-07-01-ruby-frameworks %})).

-[There are quite a lot of different areas you need to be competent in](https://www.codefellows.org/blog/this-is-why-learning-rails-is-hard?__s=uvtabrbrcctximf9dhin) in order to work with Rails, so get started!
+[Here are the different areas you need to be competent in](https://www.codefellows.org/blog/this-is-why-learning-rails-is-hard?__s=uvtabrbrcctximf9dhin) in order to work with Rails.
+It's a great high-level but concise overview.

 <hr>